OpenTermsArchive/engine/README.md

 ### CLI

-The following commands assume an install of the module as a dependency.
-Within such a module, the following commands are available.
+Once the engine module is installed as a dependency within another module, the following commands are available.

+In these commands:

+- **`<service_id>`** is the case sensitive name of the service declaration file without the extension.
+For example, for `Twitter.json`, the service ID is `Twitter`.
+- **`<terms_type>`** is the property name used under the `documents` property in the declaration to declare a terms.
+For example, in the getting started declaration, the terms type declared is `Privacy Policy`.

 #### `ota-track`